sdllc/pdf-lib/README-fork.md

 # About this fork

-- fixes font rendering for duplicate characters, required for ligatures and alt charsets
+- fixes font rendering for duplicate characters, required for ligatures and alt charsets.

+- fixes cmap generation (so copying and searching text work properly). the cmap wasn't originally broken, but the way it was generated didn't work after we added the rendering fix above.

-- adds softmask to SVG rendering for transparency groups
+- adds softmask to SVG rendering for transparency groups.

 # Building